NorthStarUAS/props2/README.md

-# props2 - PropertyTree/ProprtyNode system version 2
+# props2 - PropertyTree/PropertyNode system version 2

-Structured shared in-memory data repository.
+**Structured shared in-memory data repository.**

 props2 is a "property tree" system for convenient organization and sharing of data between code modules and even for sharing data among